Building a Future-Ready Education System

 Helping people complete their degree at any level: Degree or educational program completion is a critical need.
 Degree completion is needed in various settings, including high school, community college, accreditation or certification, or four-year college.
 According to Project Attain!, a program dedicated to reaching 60% degree attainment by 2025 in the Sacramento region, 62,000 people in our region are within 15 units of degree completion.
 Helping create and communicate a flexible educational environment helps get people who have left back on track for degrees across a spectrum of educational programming.
 Adult learning and retraining needs to be a strong focus in our workforce education ecosystem.

 Leaders both at the local and national level must acknowledge that the changing nature of work will necessitate a sophisticated vision for creating an equitable and flexible talent ecosystem that supports learning across a lifetime.
 This will require new thinking and system changes to become more adaptable and relevant to today’s workers.
 In our region, people are eager and ready to learn – let’s make sure we have systems and programs in place to provide that opportunity.

-Stay tuned…Valley Vision will be releasing our first installment of the Education and Workforce poll before the end of the year – learn more about what our region has to say about the future of work, the future of our education systems, and perceptions on our current education and talent systems.
+Stay tuned…Valley Vision will be releasing our first installment of the Education and Workforce poll early next year – learn more about what our region has to say about the future of work, the future of our education systems, and perceptions on our current education and talent systems.